WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 but its also the most important step towards a solution.
 Make sure you model the problem correctly before trying to solve it.

+###<a id="contiguouslinked">Contiguous vs Linked Data Structures</a>

+Data structures can be either __contiguous__ or __linked__, depending on whether they are based on arrays or pointers.

+* __Contiguously-allocated structures__ are single slabs of memory;
+  these include arrays, matrices, heaps, and hash tables
+* __Linked data structures__ are distinct chunks of memory bound together by _pointers_, and include lists, trees, and graph adjacency lists

+####<a id="comparisonarraylinked">Comparison: Linked Lists versus static Arrays</a>

+Advantages of Linked List over Arrays

+* Overflow on a linked list can never occur unless the memory is actually full
+* Insertions and deletions are simpler on linked lists than a contiguous arrays
+* With large records, moving pointers is easier and faster than moving the items themselves

+Advantages of Arrays over Linked Lists

+* Linked structures require more space for storing pointer fields (whereas arrays just store the data)
+* Linked lists do not allow efficient random access to items
+* Arrays allow better memory locality and cache performance than random pointer jumping

 ##<a id="whatisalgorithm">What is an Algorithm?</a>

 An __algorithm__ is a procedure to accomplish a specific task.